 7. Hiking and walking

-Or north of Estepona is Caceres, another village that you can walk from and see eagles flying overhead.
-We can help you with a guide if you would like to go hiking and walking in the Grazelema National Park.
+Or north of Estepona is Casares, another village that you can walk from and see eagles flying overhead.
+We can help you with a guide if you would like to go hiking and walking in the Grazalema National Park.
 This has to be organised in advance and it is preferable to stay at least one night in the park at one of the inexpensive hostels.

 Great for casual dining on the beach.
 Tel 952 78 49 69

 Maccao Beach Club

 Beach club right outside the back gate of Guadavillas.
 Delicious food and a great ambience.
 Good for lunch or dinner.
-Tel 952 11 36 18

 El Ancla Restaurant

-Beautiful restaurant behind Guadavillas.
+A beautiful restaurant behind Guadavillas.
 Part of El Ancla Beach Club.
 They have an amazing terrace right on the sea.
-Seafood a speciality.
-Tel 952 78 79 28
+Seafood is the speciality.

 Restaurante El Commercio in San Pedro serves traditional Spanish food and tapas.
 Tel: 952 85 36 44 Calle Andalucia 13

 Various restaurants catering for all price brackets can be found off the main squares of San Pedro and the roads leading down to the beach.
 There are also many restaurants in the village of Benahavis, in Puerto Banus and Marbella.
 You can find tasty paella served at lunchtime on the beach at Marbella.

-9. Street Markets
+9. Costa del Sol Street Markets

 Besides fresh fruit, vegetables, spices and olives, there are also blankets, ceramic pots and dishes, household goods and clothes to mention just a few items.
 The prices tend to be fixed but you can try to barter if you want to.